[Guide] 6 IT Marketing Tips that Work in 2024

-Let’s face it; the competition in the IT market is increasingly becoming cut-throat, and it’s coming from the left, center, and right.
+Let’s face it: the competition in the IT market is increasingly becoming cut-throat, and it’s coming from the left, right, and center.
 With competition from legacy companies and new entrants, it’s crucial that you stand out from the crowd.
 And one effective way to do this is to market yourself.

 Competition isn’t the only hurdle faced by IT marketers.
 In fact, those in the IT business are seeing a few other major challenges: